bUnit-dev/bUnit/README.md

 </Fact>
 ```

-**NOTE:** In the future, the 'DisplayName' attribute will be displayed by the test-runner.
+**NOTE:** In the future, the value in the 'DisplayName' attribute will be displayed by the test-runner.

 ### Custom tests
 If you want more control over the assertion, use a `<HtmlSnippet/>` component instead of a